jgserra18/pyglobwb/CONFIG_GUIDE.md

 ## Overview

+All YAML configuration files live in the project root `config/` directory.
+This is the single source of truth used by `ConfigManager`.

 The model uses three YAML configuration files:
 1. **`crop_kc.yaml`** - Crop coefficients and growing season information
 2. **`rooting_depth.yaml`** - Maximum rooting depths for irrigated and rainfed conditions